Calculate EBIT Margin Instantly

 What is Operating Profit Margin?

-Operating Profit Margin measures how much of every dollar of revenue becomes operating profit — profit from core business operations after deducting COGS and all operating expenses (SG&A, R&D, depreciation, amortization), but before the effects of how the business is financed (interest) or taxed.
+Operating Profit Margin measures how much of every dollar of revenue becomes operating profit - profit from core business operations after deducting COGS and all operating expenses (SG&A, R&D, depreciation and amortization), but before the effects of how the business is financed (interest) or taxed.

 This makes it an ideal metric for comparing operational efficiency across companies with different capital structures or tax jurisdictions.
 A highly leveraged company and a debt-free company with identical operations will show the same Operating Profit Margin but very different Net Profit Margins.